MBanusundar/GPServiceAutomation/README.md

 Text editor - IntelliJ or Eclipse

 **Installation**
-1. Clone the repository to your local machine: https://github.com/MBanusundar/GPServiceAutomation.git Alternatively, you can download the ZIP file and extract its contents.
+1. Clone the repository to your local machine: git clone https://github.com/MBanusundar/GPServiceAutomation.git Alternatively, you can download the ZIP file and extract its contents.

 2.Open the project folder in your preferred text editor